kdaily/aws-cli/proposals/pr-contrib-guide.md

 update on when a review can be expected.
 This does not guarantee how long it will be until the PR is merged.

-We will publish the queue of pull requests to review and indicate their status: acknowledged, under review, and completed.
+We do not want to discourage users from contributing or proposing changes, but we need to acknowledge that the maintainers still have limited bandwidth to give feedback on implementation or design and review pull requests.
+We will limit the number of in flight pull request reviews to [TBD].
+The maintainers will select issues for review based on their age, complexity, and time availability.

 The maintainers will review the pull request and provide any comments, feedback, or requested changes.
 If changes are requested, the contributor should make the changes within [TBD] business days.
 If a pull request becomes stale because the contributor is no longer actively engaged or working on it for more than [TBD] days, it should be reviewed to see if it is suitable for the maintainers to finish the work or marked as stale and documented for another user to continue working on it.

 Once a pull request is complete with to the satisfaction of the maintainers, it is approved and can be merged and acknowledged as contribution from the community.

-We do not want to discourage users from contributing or proposing changes, but we need to acknowledge that the maintainers still have limited bandwidth to give feedback on implementation or design and review pull requests.
-We will limit the number of in flight pull request reviews to [TBD].
 The maintainers will prioritize completing PRs that have had a review over new review requests.
 If a pull request becomes stale but there is sufficient work to complete it, the maintainers will complete the pull request.
 If after review and the maintainers agree that the implementation is not as discussed or there is not significant demand or bandwidth to complete it, the issue may go back to the intake phase and be available for another user to contribute a change.

 If an issue has not been explicitly marked as being available for contribution, it should not be expected that a pull request will get a review.

+## Measuring success and making adjustments

+We acknowledge that the proposed timelines and queue sizes may need to be adjusted.
+We will quantify the process with metrics to determine if it is sustainable or if it can be improved.
+Specifically, we should measure:

+1. The number of issues in each state of the contribution process: available for contribution, actively being contributed, ready for review.
+1. The number of popular and highly requested features.
+1. The time elapsed between each state of the contribution process: the start of a contribution and when it is marked as ready for review, the time spent waiting for review, and the time to accept or reject a contribution.
+1. The rate of acceptance and attrition for contributions.

+In addition, we will monitor qualitative feedback through comments left on issues and pull requests.
+We will review the feedback for common patterns to determine if an improvement to the documentation will alleviate contributor frustration.
+It may also indicate that we need to make changes to the process as well.

 ## Rationale/FAQ